WrichikBasu/word_chain_bot_indently/README.md

 ### Credits
 - Base code for `main.py` taken from the repo [Counting Bot for Indently](https://github.com/guanciottaman/counting_bot_indently).
-Thanks to @guanciottaman for releasing the project under the MIT License.
-- Thanks to @mettlex for showing me how to use the Wiktionary API through his bot [serverless-literally](https://github.com/mettlex/serverless-literally).
+- Idea of the word chain game and the use of Wiktionary API came from the bot [serverless-literally](https://github.com/mettlex/serverless-literally).